 If an Australian or overseas Court has ever found you guilty of a criminal offence, not including offences which may have become spent convictions, please provide details including the nature of the offence, date and penalty imposed to tti@zoo.nsw.gov.au marking the e-mail 'Confidential'.
-Students who have been convicted of a serious sex offence or are a Registered Person cannot undertake study with Taronga Zoos, Zoo's Victoria or Perth Zoo.
+Students who have been convicted of a serious sex offence or are a Registered Person cannot undertake study with Taronga Zoos, Zoo's Victoria, Perth Zoo or Zoos South Australia.